akiko-pusu/redmine-build-notifier-plugin/README.md

 Redmine Build Notifier plugin
 ===========================

-Jenkins plugin to add link to target Redmine issue for each build, and post build summary to target issue.
+Jenkins plugin to add the link to target issue of Redmine, and post build summary to target issue.

 What's this?
 -------------